agustinjacob49/computer-builder-checker/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### To do
+- Integration tests with puppeter
+- Proptypes
+- Code splitting